Devising a plan of action

 This question again relates to your action, but not necessarily to the final change you might be aiming for.
 It is unlikely, for example, that an action by your group will be able to end exploitation of child workers by multinational companies!
 However, you may be able to generate interest in the problem, which will encourage others to take action in different ways, and that, in turn, may be enough to bring about a change in company policy or in government regulations applying to those companies.

 In this box you need to think about what the action is meant to achieve, and how you will know whether or not you have succeeded.
 Try to encourage the group to be as specific as possible, to think about what it might mean for the action to go well or badly.
-Use the prompts in Section 220.127.116.11 above: "Know the Solution".
+Use the prompts in the previous "Know the Solution".

 How is change expected to come about?

 This question is not yet about the mechanism that the group decides to use, it is about how the action is supposed to work, and will often relate to the psychology of changing people's minds or making people realise that they need to do something differently.
 It is a very important question that is often forgotten, and ignoring it could affect the impact of your action.

 Suppose, for example, that a group is worried by the rise in popularity of nationalist or proto-fascist organisations, and wants to address that issue.
 They might think of putting information leaflets through the doors of people living in an area where support for these organisations is high.
 However, if they do not recognise why people are turning to nationalist organisations, the leaflets may even have the opposite effect from that intended.
 The group will need to think about how a leaflet might change someone's mind, and which messages will be powerful for the target group intended.
 They will need to be aware of some of the reasons and concerns which lie behind the growing support for nationalist organisations.

 This box is really a "checking" box, to think about what needs to happen to make the "result" inevitably follow from the situation now.